Skip to main content

 URefs and Purses

 Purses represent a unique type of URef used for accounting measures within a Casper network.
-URefs exist as a top-level entity, meaning that individual accounts do not own ‘URef’s.
-As described above, accounts and contracts possess certain Access Rights, allowing them to interact with the given URef.
-While an account will possess an associated URef representing their main purse, this URef exists as a Unit and corresponds to a balance key within the Casper mint.
-The individual balance key within the Casper mint is the account's purse, with transfers authorized solely through the associated URef and the Access Rights granted to it.
+URefs exist as a top-level entity, meaning that individual entities do not own ‘URef’s.
+As described above, entities possess certain Access Rights, allowing them to interact with the given URef.
+While an account entity will possess an associated URef representing their main purse, this URef exists as a Unit and corresponds to a balance key within the Casper mint.
+The individual balance key within the Casper mint is the account entity's purse, with transfers authorized solely through the associated URef and the Access Rights granted to it.

-Through this logic, the Casper mint holds all motes on the network and transfers between balance keys at the behest of accounts and contracts as required.
+Through this logic, the Casper mint holds all motes on the network and transfers between balance keys at the behest of entities as required.

 Block Structure